mblitherland/litretro/README.md

 - 40: Does the remove link go to the wrong comment on the discussion page with multiple users?
 (YES)
 - 41: Just to keep in mind, forms should really provide more feedback
 - 42: Restore the ability to remove comments from the discussion page (see 34, 40)
+- 44: Should I just add the host to the retro by default?

 ## Todoings